verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] Advertising has us chasing cars and clothes, working jobs we hate, so we can buy shit we don’t need.
 - [ ] Man 1: Aren’t we supposed to be with our loved ones when we die?
 - [ ] Whenever I’m caught between two evils, I take the one I’ve never tried.
+- [ ] If the heart could think it would stop beating.
 Man 2: No, that’s what life is for.
 —The Lift (2000)